Wanna know how to get abs? I’ve got some great news for you — you’ve already got a killer six-pack. Really!

 Imagine a black diamond mogul course and get ready to sweat as you fire up your obliques.

-• Start a V-sit with just your heels and sit bones on the floor.
+• Start in a V-sit position, heels on the floor.
 Your spine should be elongated, your lower back flat, and your hands together in fists in front of you.

 • As you scoop your fists to your right, lift your heels and bring them to the left.